-We therefore match hand-collected data on enforcement actions with data for syndicated loans, as well as data for characteristics of the lead arrangers and the borrowing firms, and we conduct an empirical analysis to validate this theoretical hypothesis.
+We therefore match hand-collected data on enforcement actions with data for syndicated loans, as well as data for characteristics of the lead arrangers and the borrowing firms, and we conduct an empirical analysis to test this theoretical hypothesis.
 We show that loans originated by a principal arranger after an enforcement action have a significantly higher participation share by the lead arranger.
 According to our baseline specification, an enforcement action increases the lead lender's share by approximately 2.9 percentage points, a 15% increase for a punished lead lender with an average share.
-The empirical results are very similar when we consider the responses of the HHI of the syndicate and the number of lenders in the syndicate.
+The empirical results are very similar when we consider a battery of robustness tests, including an IV approach.

-We further empirically show that this strong effect of an enforcement action can be mitigated, by including guarantees, performance pricing provisions, and covenants in the loan contract.
-These decisions apparently ease participant lenders' concerns resulting from the lower informational asymmetry and higher monitoring efficiency of these loan contracts, elements that significantly reduce enforcement actions' reputational effects.
+We further empirically show that this strong effect of an enforcement action can be mitigated, by including guarantees, performance pricing provisions, and covenants in the loan contract, or when there is prior relationship lending between either the lead bank of the syndicate and participant banks or between the lead bank and the borrower.
+These features apparently ease participant lenders' concerns resulting from the lower informational asymmetry and higher monitoring efficiency of these loan contracts, elements that significantly reduce enforcement actions' reputational effects.
+We also show that the effect of enforcement actions on syndicate structure can be lasting if the performance of punished banks does not recover.

-Our study opens up new avenues for research in the field of regulatory enforcement actions and/or syndicated lending.
+Our study opens new avenues for research in the field of regulatory enforcement actions and/or syndicated lending.
 Two such avenues are particularly interesting.
 First, we do not explore in this paper the effect of enforcement actions on syndicated loan pricing.
 On the one hand, enforcement actions might trigger more-competitive pricing to prevent losing business in light of reputational effects.
 On the other hand, the banks might pass along the cost of enforcement actions to borrowers, especially if banks have some market power in niche markets and specific industries or strong relationships with specific firms.